-Stephen Garavan joined CEPA as an economist in 2018 and has gained experience across the CEPA practice areas.
+Stephen Garavan is a consultant who works across CEPA's practice areas.
 Some of Stephen’s recent projects have involved regulatory cost assessment across the energy and transport sectors in GB and Ireland, an economic and social impact evaluation of water and wastewater investments in China and an external evaluation of the impact and relevance of investments in global epidemic preparedness.

-Prior to joining the firm, Stephen gained experience working at the Economic and Social Research Institute (ERSI) where he helped to analyse consumer switching behaviour within the Irish telecoms sector.
+Prior to joining CEPA, Stephen gained experience at the Economic and Social Research Institute (ERSI) where he helped to analyse consumer switching behaviour within the Irish telecoms sector.
 He also has experience working as an academic research assistant where he helped to build a dataset of historical house prices in North America.

 Stephen holds a MSc in Economics from the Barcelona Graduate School of Economics as well as an undergraduate degree in Economics and History from Trinity College Dublin (First Class Honours) where he majored in Economics.
 As part of his studies, he has produced original research in game theory, the behavioural effects of emotion on decision making, and on the interaction between economic growth and unemployment.

 Decarbonisation & sector integration

 Consumers, policy makers and private businesses are focusing on decarbonising economic activity to limit the impact of climate change and to secure an environmentally sustainable future.